vermadas/LanternExtractor/README.md

   - Texture mesh
   - Skeletal animations

-### Features in this fork
+### Features in this fork for glTF export
 - Connection to a server database
-- Customized player character model exporting to glTF
+- Customized player character model
 - Export zones with doors (no animations)
+- Export zones with lights

 ## What’s Next
   - Particle systems